-Those expecting a Disneyland or Universal Studios scale site should be forewarned, as it isn’t huge; but what it lacks in size it more than makes up for with charm and, yes, magic.
+Those expecting a Disneyland or Universal Studios scale site should be forewarned, as it isn't huge; in fact, it's pretty small, but what it lacks in size it more than makes up for with charm and, yes, magic.

 The setting helps; it's on the edge of a woodland (Mitaka Forest) and the architectural design, by Studio Ghibli founder (and director of many of their classic films) Hayao Miyazaki, creating a colourful fantasy village.

 Both setting and design ensuring that even the most tired parent (or child!) should perk up immediately upon first glimpsing it.

 VIDEO: Ghibli Museum Video Diary: Fresh Green